nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 > 3. Command Box
 > 4. Logger Tab

->:bulb: Some outputs have to be scrolled to view.
+>:bulb: Longer outputs have to scrolled to be viewed.

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>